-After Dark Walk-Environmental Health and Safety plans a yearly campus wide Walk in the Dark.
+After Dark Walk- Environmental Health and Safety plans a yearly campus wide Walk in the Dark.
 This is a program that engages students, staff, and faculty and takes preventative measures for our campus safety.
 The objectives of the walk are to observe and document lighting issues, shrubbery/landscaping issues, and uneven or broken pavement that may impact university community members' safety while on campus after dark.

-Plazafest- This campus event is held at the beginning of fall and spring semesters.
+Plazafest- This campus event is

+held at the beginning of fall and spring semesters.
 As part of Plazafest, UUDPS provides a booth staffed with police officers and security personnel who provide information to students about the department, the After Dark Escort program, personal safety and crime prevention tips, the RAD program, crime statistics, the Campus Alert System, policies for skateboard use, and other similar information.
-The Center for Student Wellness provides information about Victim/ Survivor Advocacy and Bystander Intervention.
+The Center for Student Wellness provides information about Victim-Survivor Advocacy, bystander intervention, violence prevention, low-risk alcohol and drug-use, healthy relationships, sexual health, and other collegiate wellness concerns.

 University Student Apartments (USA) Block Party- UUDPS participates in this family event, held annually on a Saturday in the West Village Bowl.
 The event also includes representatives from the university's Occupational and Environmental Health and Safety Department, Student Health Services, and the Salt Lake City Police and Fire departments.
-The Center for Student Wellness provides information about Victim/Survivor Advocacy and Bystander Intervention.
+The Center for Student Wellness provides information about Victim-Survivor Advocacy and Bystander Intervention.
 UUDPS provides security personnel and police officers to:

 - " Teach bicycle safety skills.
 UUDPS sets up a bicycle course through which children pedal their bicycles.
-Additionally, UUDPS personnel and officers check and help fit the children's bicycles and helmets. - " Provide crime prevention, safety tips and information about the escort program. - " Provide information about the neighborhood watch program. - " Provide information about campus safety, skateboard policies and the RAD program.
+Additionally, UUDPS personnel and officers check and help fit the children's bicycles and helmets. - " Provide crime prevention, safety tips and information about the escort program.

-" Provide safety tips for Halloween.
+- " Provide information about the neighborhood watch program. - " Provide information about campus safety, skateboard policies and the RAD program. - " Provide safety tips for Halloween.

-Presentations for International Students- The Center for Student Wellness and the Office of the Dean of Students present on student conduct, alcohol consumption, bystander intervention, sexual and relationship help, consent, and related services on campus (e.g., CSW, ODOS, OEO, UCC, and UUPD) with special attention to the unique challenges that international students may face during their transition and time at the U. These presentations are provided by UUDPS and discuss safety, crime prevention, domestic violence, and other social issues.
+Presentations for International Students- The Center for Student Wellness and the Office of the Dean of Students present on student accountability, alcohol consumption, bystander intervention, sexual and relationship help, consent, and related services on campus (e.g, CSW, ODOS, OEO, UCC, and UUDPS) with special attention to the unique challenges that international students may face during their transition and time at the U. UUDPS also discusses safety, crime prevention, domestic violence, and other social issues.
 The presentation answers questions and discusses differences in laws and policing between the United States and other countries.
 The presentation is given on request of the Office of International Student Scholar Services.

-Wellness Fair-The Center for Student Wellness coordinates an annual resource fair providing information on wellness and safety.
-The UUPDS and other campus safety and health resources table to provide information about safety, prevention, and outreach for interpersonal violence victim/survivor advocacy.
+Wellness Fair- The Center for Student Wellness coordinates an annual resource fair providing comprehensive wellness and safety information and services.
+The UUPDS and other campus safety and wellness resources participate to provide education about safety, prevention, and services available for the campus community.
+Free services are provided for students including flu shots, STI testing, and other wellness screenings.

-Early Childhood Education Center and Village Day Care Centers-UUDPS's "Officer Friendly" talks to kids about Halloween safety, bike safety and stranger-danger at least twice a year.
+Early Childhood Education Center

+and Village Day Care Centers-

+UUDPS's "Officer Friendly" talks to kids about Halloween safety, bike safety and stranger-danger at least twice a year.
-AlcoholEDU & Sexual Assault

-Prevention Modules (formerly

-known as Haven) - All new transfer

-and first year students are asked to

-complete AlcoholEDU and Sexual

-Assault Prevention modules.
-In these

-short, online education modules

-students learn critical life skills such

-as bystander intervention, sexual

-assault prevention, and alcohol

-abuse prevention.
+Community Standards Courses- All new transfer and first year students are asked to complete AlcoholEDU and Sexual Assault Prevention modules.
+In these short, online education modules students learn critical life skills such as bystander intervention, sexual assault prevention, and alcohol abuse prevention.
+Beginning July 2019, the Sexual Assault Prevention course will become mandatory for all incoming, degree-seeking students.
+In 2019, Community Standards courses will also be expanded to include Mental Well-being, Prescription Drug Abuse Prevention, and Diversity, Equity, & Inclusion.
+These courses focus on proactive prevention behaviors to contribute to our community being a safe and welcoming place.